We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Jabra Enhance offers three different hearing aid models, including battery-operated and rechargeable options.
 The battery-operated hearing aid model is the least expensive of the three.

 All models are receiver-in-canal (RIC) hearing aids that have a component that sits behind the ear (BTE).
 They’re also all Bluetooth enabled, so you can control them via the companion iOS or Android app.

 Each hearing aid also features customizable programs suited to different environments and directional microphones to help amplify specific sounds like speech.

-- equipped with noise-canceling technology
+- equipped with noise-canceling or reduction technology

 - able to stream music and calls from your device

 - almost invisible and hidden behind the ear